NoorFatima01/NoorFatima01/README.md

 - Exploring cloud services and scaling backend systems

 ### 🌱 I’m currently learning
-- Go (Golang) for backend and systems programming
+- React at a deeper level, exploring its core architecture and internals
 - AWS for cloud infrastructure and deployment
 - Docker and Kubernetes for container orchestration and scaling applications
+- Knowledge graphs for representing interconnected data
+- Go (Golang) for backend and systems programming

 ### 📫 Connect with me
 - [LinkedIn](https://www.linkedin.com/in/noorfatima1012/)
 - [Email](nfatima101204@gmail.com)
 - [Portfolio Website](https://noor-fatima.vercel.app/)

 <!--
 **NoorFatima01/NoorFatima01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.